 The 3 Cs of Successful Co-Parenting in New Joint Custody Agreements

-Joint custody has become a very popular child custody agreement in the last few years, and while it has been an overall positive move, it can be difficult for parents that are freshly divorced.
 Joint custody, when done well, can offer a child the opportunity to have an equal relationship with both parents.
-It also requires both parents to have a civil and productive relationship with each other, which can be challenging.
+However, it also requires both parents to have a civil and productive relationship with each other, which can be challenging.

 Immediately following a divorce, it is important that you build a strong foundation on which to build your new co-parenting relationship.
 Below are some of the most important things to keep at the top of your priorities: